Requirements For & How To Trademark

 Written by Dave Lavinsky

-articles of organization for llc
+articles of organization for LLC

 Trademark registration is the best way for your limited liability company (LLC) to protect the assets that define your brand identity.
 In this article, we will take a closer look at trademark protection, filing options, and the trademark application process.